 Similarly, Kai Jun reiterated “Don’t be afraid of setbacks as they will be the building blocks to your future endeavours.
 Just know that regrets hurt more than failures.”

 If there’s one thing that you can take away from this, it is that nothing is impossible.
-These five individuals have proved that when things get difficult, hanging on and trusting the process is what matters most.
-But of course, being adaptable and financially savvy in any circumstance will help you get through the darkest of times.
+These five individuals have proved that when things get difficult, staying calm, being adaptable, and trusting the process is what matters most.
+Under most circumstance, these traits will help you get through the darkest of times.

-As Warren Buffet perfectly summarised “Rule number one, never lose money and rule number two, never forget rule number one.”
+As Warren Buffet said, “Rule number one, never lose money and rule number two, never forget rule number one.”
 It all boils down to being financially responsible and thinking on your feet when you are dealt with bad cards.

 By Deborah Gan